ckreutz/crisscrossed-blog/_posts/2009-10-15-network-overload-the-burden-to-deal-with-too-many-social-network-sites.markdown

 title: 'Network overload: The burden to deal with too many social network sites'
 wordpress_id: 637
 categories:
-- knowledge management
+- knowledge-management
 - filter
-- overload
+- information-overload
-- social bookmarking
+- social-bookmarking
-- social network
+- social-network
 ---

 Next to information overload, probably comes network overload.
 Each day a new social network website appears.
 Another temptation for information and exchange, and again: new registration, same profile and more information to lock up.
 But with every new social network come along the questions: What about the filters?
 How do I get relevant information from my community?
 And, how do I manage all these memberships?